YouTube Allegedly Taking Down Cryptocurrency-Related Videos From its Platform

 “They fear it.
 They're trying to squash it.
 And they are trying to do it under cover of Christmas,” TheQuartering said in a video posted on Tuesday.

-YouTube’s response
+YouTube’s Response

 YouTube said on Twitter that it is looking into the reports.